cs3org/OCM-API/IETF-RFC.md

     third-party service to execute the data transfer on their behalf.
   - REQUIRED uri (string)
-    The full address to be used for ssh or scp access, in the form `username@host.fqdn:port/resource/path`, where authentication is
+    The full address to be used for ssh or scp access, in the form `username@host.fqdn:port/resource/path`, where the `username` is
-    expected to take place via public/private key: the Receiving Server MUST reply to such a Share Creation Notification by sending back their public key, for the Sender Server to authorize access to the Resource.
+    chosen by the Sending Server and does not necessarily need to match the recipient's OCM Address.
+Authentication is expected to take place via public/private key: the Receiving Server MUST reply to such a Share Creation Notification by sending back their public key, for the Sender Server to authorize access to the Resource.

 ## Response